Turkish Red Lentil Soup with Bulgur

 Step 1:

-How to cook Turkish red lentil soup with bulgur?
-Very simple.
-First, prepare the necessary ingredients.
-If you don't have dried paprika in the form of flakes, replace it with ground paprika.
+How do you make Turkish red lentil soup with bulgur?
+Very easily.
+First, gather the ingredients.
+If you don't have dried paprika flakes, use ground paprika instead.

 Step 2:

-Rinse the lentils and bulgur thoroughly separately in cold water until it becomes transparent.
+Rinse the lentils and bulgur thoroughly, separately, in cold water until the water runs clear.

 Step 3:

-Put the lentils in a saucepan.
-Fill with clean water or vegetable broth.
+Put the lentils in a pot.
+Cover them with clean water or vegetable broth.

 Step 4:

-Put the pan on medium heat and bring the broth to a boil, removing the foam that stands out.
-When the soup boils, add bulgur, dried paprika and allspice to the pan.
-Cover the pot with a lid and cook the soup over moderate heat for 10-15 minutes, stirring occasionally.
+Set the pot over medium heat and bring the broth to a boil, skimming off the foam that rises.
+Once the soup boils, add the bulgur, dried paprika, and allspice.
+Cover the pot and cook the soup over moderate heat for 10–15 minutes, stirring occasionally.

 Step 5:

-Peel the onion and cut into small cubes.
+Peel the onion and cut it into small cubes.

 Step 6:

-Heat the vegetable oil in a frying pan over medium heat and spasser the onion until transparent.
+Heat the vegetable oil in a skillet over medium heat and sauté the onion until translucent.

 Step 7:

-Add tomato paste to the onion and simmer, stirring, for a couple of minutes.
-If you do not have tomato paste at hand, you can replace it with ketchup or fresh tomatoes, which need to be peeled and grated on a fine grater until mashed.
+Add the tomato paste to the onion and cook, stirring, for a couple of minutes.
+If you don't have tomato paste on hand, you can use ketchup or fresh tomatoes peeled and grated on a fine grater into a purée.

 Step 8:

-Transfer the resulting roast to a pot of soup.
-Pour in the dried mint and stir.
+Transfer the sauté to the pot of soup.
+Add the dried mint and stir.

 Step 9:

-Cook the soup under the lid on low heat until the bulgur and lentils are soft.
-Add salt to the soup to taste.
+Cook the soup, covered, over low heat until the bulgur and lentils are soft.
+Salt the soup to taste.

 Step 10:

-Very tasty, appetizing Turkish soup with a beautiful name Bride's soup or Turkish wedding soup.
-He has his own legend.
-Every bride prepares this soup on the eve of the wedding so that life is happy and the relationship in marriage is smooth.
+- This is a very tasty, appetizing Turkish soup with a lovely name: Bride's Soup, or Turkish wedding soup.
+It has its own legend: every bride makes this soup on the eve of her wedding so that her life will be happy and her marriage smooth.

-Lentil and bulgur soup got this name thanks to the girl Yezo, who lived in the early 20th century in the city of Anatolia in Turkey.
+- The legend of the bride's soup.
+This lentil-and-bulgur soup got its name from a young woman named Ezo, who lived in the early 20th century in the Anatolia region of Turkey.
 She was famous for her beauty.
-Yezo's parents, without her consent, married her to a young man who was in love with another woman.
-After a year of loveless marriage, the girl returned home.
-After a few years, Yezo married for the second time a distant relative who lived in Syria.
-The girl did not have a relationship with her mother-in-law, and away from home she missed her family very much.
-And in memory of her mother, Yezo created this soup, which was later called "bride's soup" or "Yezo chorbasi".
+Ezo's parents married her, without her consent, to a young man who was in love with another woman.
+After a year of loveless marriage, she returned home.
+A few years later, Ezo married for the second time, to a distant relative who lived in Syria.
+She didn't get along with her mother-in-law, and far from home she missed her family terribly.
+In memory of her mother, Ezo created this soup, which later came to be called "bride's soup" or "Ezo çorbası."
+We'll make it simply to add some variety to the menu.

-The amount of water specified in the recipe can be reduced or increased at your request, depending on whether you want to get a thick or more liquid soup.
+- The amount of water in the recipe can be reduced or increased as you like, depending on whether you want a thicker or thinner soup.

 Caloric content of the products possible in the composition of the dish